 Increased liver enzymes, Nausea, Vomiting, Flatulence, Abdominal pain, Diarrhoea.

 How to use Fenocard H Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Fenocard H Tablet with food.
+Fenocard H Tablet is to be taken with food.

 How Fenocard H Tablet works

 Fenocard H Tablet is a lipid-lowering medication.
 It works by lowering the levels of triglycerides and "bad" cholesterol (LDL) while raising the levels of "good" cholesterol (HDL).

 - Medication of choice for lowering triglyceride levels in the blood.
 Can reduce triglycerides by up to 50%.